Links for the needed files: https://www.dropbox.com/s/jb44s54w4oqm6p8/Case%205%20-%20Hydrographic%20Survey%20%28May%202020%29.sdb?dl=0

 The contour intervals for the model should be set to Normal 0.1m and Highlight 1m.
 These contours will be used to lay down a centre line for the channel passage.

 Create an empty model called Channel, then add the Grid model as a backcloth.
 Using Point --> Insert and the contours that indicate the slopes of the existing channel lay down a centreline with a code CL and a constant height of 5.1m, as shown below.

 Insert Points to CL at a fixed height of 5.1m

 We need to define a trapezoidal channel profile, 20m wide with a bed level of 5.1m.
-This could be done sweeping out a pre-define Template, but here we will use a simple solution defining each string separately.
-Using Lines Parallel create parallel 10m offsets from the centreline with a code BB.
+This could be done by sweeping out a pre-define Template, but here we will use a simple solution defining each string separately.
+Using Lines-->Parallel create parallel 10m offsets from the centreline with a code BB.

 Choose the option Design Strings Batter All to generate batter slopes from the design to intercept the 5m grid model.
 Set the Up Batter Slope to 1 in 5, with a TB String Code and the Reference DTM to Lough Neagh 5m Grid.

 Note there are separate options for battering up, down or both together.
 Here we will choose the up option.
 The reference surface can be another DTM, a Datum or a height change.
 If all three are set the batter will stop at the first condition it satisfies.
 The batter extent should be set to 100%.
 If you are battering a feature with re-entrant corners this may cause cusps which can be automatically removed.
 Likewise, when working with external corners a fan angle allows smoothing of batter strings.

 Since the top parallel offset string sits above the reference DTM, no batter intercept will be found.